sparna-git/rdf2gephi/README.md

 # RDF-to-Gephi

 Converts RDF knowledge graphs to a [Gephi](https://gephi.org/) GEXF file that can be opened in Gephi.
 GEXF stands for [Graph Exchange XML Format](https://gexf.net/).
 Supports single RDF file, multiple files in a folder, or remote SPARQL endpoint URL.
-Can work either in a _"direct and simple conversion"_ mode, turning triples into edges, or using a set of SPARQL queries to define exactly the structure of the nodes and edges that should appear in the Gexf file.
+Can work either in a _"direct and simple conversion"_ mode, turning triples into edges, or using a set of SPARQL queries to define exactly the scope and structure of the nodes and edges that should appear in the Gexf file.

 ## How to run